TE Jacob Hollister returns to Seahawks as practice squad member

 But after spending last week in Los Angeles having surgery and rehabbing, he returned to Seattle this week and took part in a walk-through Wednesday during which coach Pete Carroll said he caught passes without pain.

-That he was able to then take part in practice on Thursday on a limited basis indicates he had no setback and could well give it a shot against New York.
+That he was able to take part in practice Thursday on a limited basis indicates he had no setback and could well give it a shot against New York.

 Among the six players listed as out was fellow receiver Marquise Goodwin.
-Goodwin has been dealing with a wrist injury, but this week is also listed with a shoulder injury, and he was seen wearing a sling during the portion of practice open to the media Thursday.
+Goodwin has been dealing with a wrist injury, but this week is also listed with a shoulder injury.
+He was seen wearing a sling during the portion of practice open to the media Thursday.

-Also listed as not practicing was defensive tackle Al Woods, who has missed the last two games with an Achilles injury, He was a full participant Wednesday, indicating optimism he could return this week.
-And he may have just been getting rest Thursday.
-Carroll does not speak to the media on Thursdays so there were no additional details.
+Also listed as not practicing was defensive tackle Al Woods, who has missed the past two games with an Achilles injury, He was a full participant Wednesday, indicating optimism he could return this week.
+He might have just been getting rest Thursday.
+Carroll does not speak to the media Thursdays so there were no additional details.

 Also out were running back Travis Homer (ankle), offensive tackle Abraham Lucas (knee), safety Ryan Neal (knee) and guard Gabe Jackson (knee/resting veteran).
-Homer was injured against KC, while Neal sat out.
+Homer was injured against K.C., while Neal sat out.
 Carroll on Wednesday indicated Lucas would be rested this week but had a chance to play Sunday.

 Aside from Lockett and Fant, others listed as limited were RB Kenneth Walker III (ankle), RB DeeJay Dallas (ankle), LB Bruce Irvin (knee/heel) and LB Darrell Taylor (shoulder).
 The limited designations are a good sign Walker and Dallas will be able to play Sunday.